 If you arrange to talk to your parents about a need for estate plans, try to include any siblings.
 First, it avoids the impression that you’re trying to influence your parents.
 Second, you and your siblings together can underscore your desire to make sure their wishes are carried out if they get sick or pass away.

-Bill is Robinson & Henry’s lead elder law and estate planning attorney.
-He strives to relieve his clients’ worry about the future and during times of crisis.
-Bill utilizes the law to protect his clients’ interests and preserve their wealth.
+Robinson & Henry estate planning attorneys strive to relieve their clients’ worry about the future and during times of crisis.
+Our attorneys utilize the law to protect their clients’ interests and preserve their wealth.

-Schedule online a time to sit down with Bill to discuss your particular needs and what you hope to accomplish.
+Schedule online to discuss your particular needs and what you hope to accomplish.
 You can also call (303) 688-0944 to arrange your appointment.
-Your initial visit with Bill is free.